didx-xyz/lifekey-server/readme.md

 // TODO memoise app activation check results per user and worker
 // TODO remove `to_id` fallbacks once eis service calls are in place
 // TODO see source files for more todos
-// TODO refactor sqlize models to have associations - this will permit eager loading of related records
+// FIXME refactor sqlize models to have associations
 // TODO find a new unique id system (cuid is not collision prone, but exposes sensitive information that would make the identifiers easier to guess)
 // TODO JSON.parse on large json(ld) documents and files embedded in json are going to bring us to a halt (switch to streaming json parser and real http uploads)
 // TODO remap the model instances on the express object - single assignment